binlecode/example-python-setuptools/README.md

 python -m build
 ```

-upload to package index PyPI (First, register PyPI account if not yet.):
+## upload to PyPI

+First, register PyPI account if not yet.

+Upload to package index PyPI using twine:

 ```sh
 # optional: --skip-existing